microsoft/aad_b2c_webview/AZURE_AD_B2C_Embedded_Webview.md

 * Retrieve the user's access token and use it to call an API.
 * Navigate to a different screen/route after successful login.

-We can do this by using the Azure AD B2C's default view, which is a web view that redirects to the Azure AD B2C's login page in a browser of your choise, and then redirects back to the app after the user has logged in.
+We can do this by using the Azure AD B2C's default view, which is a web view that redirects to the Azure AD B2C's login page in a browser of your choice, and then redirects back to the app after the user has logged in.

 There are several Flutter packages available for this, one of them being [flutter_appauth](https://pub.dev/packages/flutter_appauth)
 This package is a wrapper around the [AppAuth](https://appauth.io/) library, which is a library that allows you to authenticate users using OAuth 2.0 and OpenID Connect.